Menu Close

 • Observation of the prospective student in their current educational placement

-• Interview with the prospective student, their family, the St. Joseph Scholars team, the Assistant Head of School, and the Director of Admissions
+• Interview with the prospective student, their family, the St. Joseph's Scholars team, the Assistant Head of School, and the Director of Admissions